danigiri/provashell/README.md

 ### The quick n' dirty

-Downloading the script itself is enough as _provashell_ has no dependencies.
+Downloading the script itself is enough as _provashell_ has no dependencies (example downloads the 1.0.0 release).
 ```Shell
 curl -O 'https://raw.githubusercontent.com/danigiri/provashell/provashell-1.0.0/src/main/bash/provashell'
 ```